Battle of the unbeaten: Nederland, No. 2-ranked Beaumont United to square off - Port Arthur News

 Arceneaux has received interest from Houston, LSU, Texas and Texas A&M to play on the next level.

-United was scheduled to play against Port Neches-Groves on Wednesday until a PNG player tested positive for the coronavirus prior to the game.
+United was scheduled to play against Port Neches-Groves last week until a PNG player tested positive for the coronavirus prior to the game.
 The two teams rescheduled that game for Jan.
 9.

 The Texas Association of Basketball Coaches ranks Beaumont United No. 2 and Nederland No. 18 in 5A hoops.
 A win, or even a competitive game, against the Timberwolves could go a long way to boosting the Bulldogs into the top 10.